 Move or drive early and your players will find themselves running out of room near the sideline.
 Drive too late and the opposition will have them covered, or their teammate will be looking for other options.

 Getting that timing right can the difference between a slick, quick, well-oiled transition from defence into attack and a goaler popping out at just the right time, or a stuttering passage of play that ends with players under pressure and an inevitable turnover.

 So here is a series of drills you can use to target your team’s timing, and get them connecting seamlessly down the court.

-MEMBERS: FIND THIS SESSION IN YOUR SESSION PLANNER!
+MEMBERS: ADD THIS SESSION TO YOUR SESSION PLANNER!